Getting enough traffic to your blog to start making a regular income selling your own products or services can take a while.

 I chose her course cos I didn’t have a clue about what to do, needed something that would start giving me results and wasn’t too time-consuming or expensive to do.

 It started quite slowly, to be honest.
-You need people to see your pins for this to work, so the more followers you have the better. but that’s where Group Boards can help.
+You need people to see your pins for this to work, so the more followers you have the better.
+But that’s where Group Boards helped me.

 TIP: To get more #Pinterestfollowers when you start you can use promo treads in Facebook Groups. #Pinterestmarketing

 This is where new bloggers can find big audiences.
 Even if you have a small number of followers, by posting to group boards your pin can reach thousands of people.